Will you talk about me to other people?

 Where is your practice based?

-Mile End (There is on street parking or it is a seven minute walk from the station) I also work from a practice in central London.
-I will consider travelling to your chosen space, providing we can ensure the therapeutic frame can be established.
+Mile End (There is on street parking or it is a seven minute walk from the station) I also work from a practice in Shoreditch High Street.
+It is a two minute walk from the overground station and a 10 minute walk from Liverpool Street station.

 Do you offer online sessions?